Ω

 Lay the board flat on a table and insert the components so the leads are flush with the table.
 This make for a clean flat back side.
 I assemble and tack solder all small components on the top side before turning over to complete the soldering.

 Note!
-Some components are not in the kit.
+Some components may not be in the kit.
 These are for other options such as ReMote sensors, (CONN2, R11, R12) or direct drive control, (CONN3, R10).

 Also!
 There have been some substitutions of parts throughout the circuit.
 These were done mainly due to parts availability.
 OK, to be honest, I got some good deals on parts at ebay.
 I will comment about substitutions throughout the assembly instructions.
 These substitutions generally improve the circuit reliability.